Simultaneous Estimation of Non-Gaussian Components and their Correlation Structure: Conclusion

 In this paper, we proposed a method to simultaneously estimate non-Gaussian components and their dependency structure.
 The dependency structure is defined in terms of both linear and higher-order correlations, can be represented in a convenient form, and thus can be readily interpreted.
 Using score matching, the estimation of the dependency structure is particularly simple because the objective function takes a quadratic form and can be minimized using standard methods from quadratic programming.

 The proposed method generalizes previous methods: Independent component and correlated topographic analysis both assume pre-fixed dependency structures for the non-Gaussian components, while our method flexibly estimates the dependency structure from the data themselves.
-Several existing hierarchical methods also aim at estimating the dependency structure, but they focus on higher-order correlations, ignoring linear correlations.
+Several existing methods based on two-layer models also aim at estimating the dependency structure, but they focus on higher-order correlations, ignoring linear correlations.

-We experimentally demonstrated on artificial data that the proposed method can estimate latent non-Gaussian components as well as their dependency structure, and application to the outputs of simulated complex cells and the spectrograms of natural audio data unveiled new kinds of relationships among the latent non-Gaussian components.
+We experimentally demonstrated on artificial data that the proposed method improves identifiability of latent non-Gaussian components over existing methods by learning their dependency structure, and application to the outputs of simulated complex cells and the spectrograms of natural audio data unveiled new kinds of relationships among the latent non-Gaussian components.